solankiravi/Angular/README.md

 # AngularDemo

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.6.
+This project is just for angular practice from Mosh udemy video series.

 ## Development server